h2tc-roboticsx/H2TC/README.md

  For a detailed explanation of each file, please refer to the post `/doc/data_file_explanation.md`.

-#### 3. Process the organized data
+#### 3. Process the extracted data
-Once the data organized, simply run the following command with your data folder path:
+Once the data extracted and organized like step 2, simply run the following command with your data folder path:

 ```python
 python src/postprocess.py --datapath YOURPATH/data